cerus/packet-maps/README.md

 [Basic 3D rendering](https://www.youtube.com/watch?v=MSdLTMkaQ5Q)

+### Rendering the Minecraft world onto a map

+Note: this is a separate plugin using `packet-maps` as its backbone.

 [Rendering the Minecraft world onto a map](https://www.youtube.com/watch?v=AsvD89DS_rI)

 [Rendering the Minecraft world onto a map - Update: texture & shadow showcase](https://youtu.be/c1oOKlEkebI)